|Form Name & Function

 What are the tax implications of converting?

-Roth IRA will be considered taxable income on your
+that you convert to a Roth IRA will be considered taxable

-federal income tax return for the year of the conversion.
+income on your federal income tax return for the year of the

-All amounts converted from your traditional IRA are
+conversion.
+All amounts converted from your traditional IRA

-taxable except for your nondeductible contributions to the
+are taxable except for your nondeductible contributions to

 Can I convert a SEP IRA or SIMPLE IRA to a Roth IRA?